YeYongFen/aricle/vector space.md

 **question2:How many free variables are there ?**

 ```
-for a matrix , that's M rows,N columns  with rank R. Then it  has $(N-R)$ free variables
+for a matrix , that's M rows,N columns  with rank R. Then it  has (N-R) free variables

 N columns mean N variables
 The rank R is the number of pivot .
 ```

 In this case, R is 2 , N is 4 , So there are 2 free variables.